FionaYuY/Generative-AI-with-Large-Language-Models_notes/Week1_1.md

 3. With just one previous words seen by the model, the prediction can't be very good.
 4. Even though you scale the model, it still hasn't seen enough of the input.
 5. Understanding language can be challenging.
-6. 'Homonyms'(同音異義): ex, I took my money to the 'bank'.
+6. 'Homonyms'(同音異義): ex, I took my money to the 'bank'.(銀行or river bank?)
 7. 'Syntactic ambiguity': ex, The teacher taught the student with the book. -> teacher's book? student's book?
 8. 'Attention is all you need': transformer architecture -> everything changed.
 9. 'Transformer architecture'